bueroparallel/bp_pagetree/Readme.md

 # TYPO3 Extension ``bp_pagetree``

-This extension replaces and extends parts of the new page tree component in TYPO3 9 LTS, loading subpage trees up to 3 nesting levels as well as all subpage trees that have been explicitly opened by the current backend user.
+This extension replaces and extends parts of the new page tree component in TYPO3 9 LTS.
+By default, it loads subpage trees up to 3 nesting levels, adding all subpage trees that have been explicitly opened by the current backend user.
 This is helpful for large installations with a lot of pages, in which the v9 core component can run into performance issues (server- and client-side).

 Should be regarded as a workaround until the core component has been refactored to load all subtrees asynchronously.